frida/frida-website/_i18n/en/_docs/stalker.md

     GumStalkerTransformer * transformer, GumEventSink * sink);
 ```

-So we can see the function is called by the v8 or duktape runtime passing 3
+So we can see the function is called by the Duktape or V8 runtime passing 3
 arguments.
-The first is a context of the Stalker object.
+The first is the Stalker instance itself.
 Note that there may be
-multiple of these if multiple threads are being stalked at once.
+multiple of these if multiple scripts are loaded at once.
 The second is a
 transformer, this can be used to transform the instrumented code as it is being
 written (more on this later).
 The last parameter is the event sink, this is
-where the generated events are passed as the stalker engine runs.
+where the generated events are passed as the Stalker engine runs.

 ```
 #ifdef __APPLE__